Puzzled by how to cut your dog’s black nails?

 On my first try, I trimmed the nails on three out of four paws!
 Now that Chloe and I are both more confident with nail trims, I know I’ll be able to trim all four paws the next time.
 We’re a team!

-- How do you take the course?
+- Where do you take the course?
+Since the course is online, that’s up to you.
 I recommend taking it on your laptop or any device with a large screen.
 A small screen like a cell phone is completely fine to use, but I loved being able to pause a video and look at the close-up camera shots (especially of the dark toenails) on a bigger screen.

 - What’s included?
-In addition to three hours of video learning and printed course material, Dr. Buzby is including her dog nail trimming kit (nail clippers, styptic powder, reference guide, and gift bag) for free with course purchase.
+In addition to three hours of video learning and printed course materials, Dr. Buzby is including her dog nail trimming kit (nail clippers, styptic powder, reference guide, and gift bag) for FREE with course purchase.

 - What type of nails will you learn to trim?
-Dark nails, light nails, puppy nails, large nails, Dr. Buzby includes demonstrations on each type of nail.
+Dr. Buzby demonstrates how to trim dark nails, white nails, puppy nails, and large nails.

 A special offer for my readers: Save 15%